InnovativeInventor/pylambda/README.md

 <expression> := <var> | <expression> ( <expression> ) | λ <var> . [ <expression> }
 ```

-NB: Spaces are important.
-No variable reuse is allowed.
+NB: No variable reuse is allowed.

+In the future, I may choose to move away from a context-free grammar as it may be easier to implement a exact parser (that is, a parser that precisely implements the specified grammar) and may result in more/better deviations from Church's untyped lambda calculus.

 ## Example usage
 Evaluating a lambda expression: